 Pam Mulvihill, M.S.W.

 Pam has worked in the Academic Success Center since 2005.
 She previously worked for the Admissions Office and was a Resident Director at Gordon.
 She has a B.A. in Psychology from Gordon and a Masters in Social Work from Boston University.

 Lynn is the Coordinator of the Writing Center at Gordon and is also on the English Faculty.
 She has a B.A. from Ohio State University and an M.A. from Salem State College.

 ELL Academic Counselor

-Judy has worked in the Academic Support Center since March 2015.
+Judy has worked in the Academic Success Center since March 2015.
 She has a M.A. in teaching English as a Second Language from Salem State University.

 P 978 867 4716